-I have another recollection of Clarkson king-hitting and breaking the jaw of a Carlton opponent during an international exhibition match.
-Sadly, I think that might be a more reliable memory.
-His reputation as an “angry man” almost defies belief though.
+I have another vague recollection of Clarkson breaking the jaw of a Carlton opponent during an international exhibition match.
+I hope that’s an unreliable memory.
+His reputation as an “angry man” almost defies belief.
 I recall a confident but friendly boy, always sporting a broad smile.
 Let’s put any wall-punching in the Hawthorn coaching box down to white-line fever, shall we?

 And let’s stop calling him Clarko, when his name is Addis.
 No wonder he’s angry!